Makilala–Allah Valley Road

-The Makilala–Allah Valley Road, is a 72 km two-to-four lane highway in the Philippines that connects the provinces of North Cotabato, Maguindanao, and Sultan Kudarat.
+The Makilala–Allah Valley Road, is a 72 km two-to-four lane highway in the Philippines that connects the provinces of Cotabato, Maguindanao del Sur, and Sultan Kudarat.
 It is classified as a national primary highway for Mindanao.
 It also connects to the Maharlika Highway in Tacurong City.
 It lessens the travel time from North Cotabato to Sultan Kudarat.

 The entire highway is designated as National Route 76 (N76) of the Philippine highway network.

 Route description

 Makilala to Datu Paglas

 The eastern section of N76 is at Makilala that links up to N75.
 It traverses the municipalities of M'lang and Tulunan in North Cotabato.
-It traverses towards Maguindanao into Datu Paglas at 39 km.
+It traverses towards Maguindanao del Sur into Datu Paglas at 39 km.

 Datu Paglas to Tacurong

 At Datu Paglas, there is a roundabout that links N76 into a national tertiary highway, Datu Paglas–Columbio Road.
 It traverses into the municipalities of Buluan and Mangudadatu.
 It traverses into Sultan Kudarat at the municipality of President Quirino and into Tacurong at 22 km.